Britax B-Lively Double Review

 Each seat has a 5-point harness with padded shoulder straps.
 Britax has changed the harness and buckle of the new model, and we feel it loses some ground over prior models.
 The Harness tightening method feels more flimsy than it used to.
 Closing the buckle now requires two hands, and opening it requires removing the straps from the buckle individually.

 The single-action brakes on the B-Lively worked well in our tests and are easy to set.
 Releasing is also easy with a design that is pain-free to foot tops.

 The seats both recline on their own for individualized comfort.
-The leg rests, and footpad are stationary but at a slight angle for comfort.
+The leg rests and footpad are stationary but at a slight angle for comfort.
 The seatbacks recline with two straps and a plastic toggle.
-It can recline with only one hand, but you'll need two to raise it, and we prefer the push-button style on some of the competition.
+It can recline with only one hand, but you'll need two to raise it, and we prefer the push-button style of some of the competition.

 Car Seat Compatibility

 The B-Lively is only compatible with one infant car seat of the Britax brand only.
 The adapter is sold separately and comes with an attached snack tray for the second passenger.
 This design locks you into Britax-only infant car seats and a must-use snack tray.

 Ease of Setup